zwa004/Davidson_county_housing/README.md

 ## **DATABASE**
 - Explaratory Data Analysis to be complete
-- An ERD logical modal is present
+- An ERD logical model is present